openscoring/openscoring/README.md

 }
 ```

 Field definitions are retrieved from the [Mining Schema element] (http://www.dmg.org/v4-1/MiningSchema.html) of the PMML document.
+The active and group fields relate to the `arguments` attribute of the evaluation request, whereas the target and output fields relate to the `result` attribute of the evaluation response (see below).

 ##### Get the metrics of a deployed model